KenWillmott/SST-6809/README.md

 The 10cm x 10cm form factor, including standard connector and mounting locations, create a "family" of boards that can interoperate in different ways.
 As a very minimal board, the SST does not support all of them, however its connector will support one standard peripheral card in the M8 family, such as the M8 game board.

-The current status is "completed and shipped".
+The current PCB status is "completed and shipped".
 Test boards should be completed within the next few weeks.